schnatterer/termux-scripts/README.md

 # Backup all user apps (might be several hundreds!)
 # Dont forget to backup /sdcard, /data/misc/keystore, etc. in addition (see above)
 ./backup-all-user.sh user@host:/my/folder/backup/backup
-# Restores all apps from a folder (except termux, because this would cancel restore process!)
+# Restores all apps from a folder (except termux, because this would cancel restore process!
+See bellow)
 # It the app does not work as expected after restore, consider restoring the keystore (see above)
 ./restore-all.sh user@host:/my/folder/backup/